 How do I decide which exams I’m going to take?

 Earning credit through a DSST exam is like earning transfer credit.
 When you choose an exam to take, it should be one that will help you make progress toward your degree.
-If you want only upper division units, be sure to take an exam that meets that standard.
-(You can find this information on the DSST website.)
+Note that Antioch accepts DSST credits as only lower division units, despite what it indicates on the DSST website.
 If you have any questions about whether or not an exam will count toward the completion of your degree, please consult with your academic advisor and/or the Registrar’s Office.
 You cannot earn credit through a DSST exam if you already have units for the equivalent course on your transcript.

 When do I have to decide which exams I’m going to take?